R3V1Z3/code-glory/README.md

-# Code Glorify
+# Code Glory

-Glorify your code ala Instacod.es but using GitHub Gists and CSS effects.
+You've prettified your code, now make it glorious with CSS effects and SVG filters.
+Code Glory lets you easily add gorgeous effects to your code, no download needed.

 ## Usage